luispuerto/luispuerto-net/_pages/resume.md

 header:
   overlay_image: /assets/images/header-resume.png
 ---
-*If you prefer you can download the most recent version of my resume in pdf in [http://resume.luisspuerto.net](http://resume.luisspuerto.net)*{: style="color: grey"}
+*If you prefer you can download the most recent version of my résumé in pdf in [http://resume.luisspuerto.net](http://resume.luisspuerto.net)*{: style="color: grey"}
 {: style="color: grey; font-size: 80%"}

 # Profile and Objective